-The cooling fan
+The cooling fans

-The induction hob incorporates a cooling fan.
-This cooling fan is active when either the grill or ovens are on.
-Under certain conditions, the cooling fan may remain active when the grill or ovens are switched off.
-This is normal and the fan will switch off automatically.
+The cooker incorporates cooling fans.
+The cooling fans are active when the cooker is in use.
+Under certain conditions, the cooling fans may remain active when the cooker is switched off.
+This is normal and the fans will switch off automatically.